fps/TackleboxModeling.jl/README.md

 9eb7e7d50ccac9f6765a62499613fcf7  data/EVH 5150/model.nam
 ```

-You will also need to download the `nam_training_input.wav` file from the neural-amp-modeler site.
-The file might be called differently originally, but the version I used has this hash:
+You will also need to download the `nam_training_input.wav` file from the neural-amp-modeler docs site [https://neural-amp-modeler.readthedocs.io/en/latest/](https://neural-amp-modeler.readthedocs.io/en/latest/).
+The file might be called differently originally or there might be a newer version, but the version I used has this hash:

 ```bash
 36cd1af62985c2fac3e654333e36431e  data/nam_training_input.wav